 For Release 3.0, the validation feature is available for PEIMS, studentGPS® Dashboards, and ECDS.

 What are the benefits of validating with the tool?

 The Validation Tool includes more validations than any previous PEIMS validation software (like the XML Checker).
 It doesn’t just check XML formatting and field specifications; it also checks PEIMS business rules and some referential integrity.

 This means that LEAs can catch errors earlier in the process so they don’t have to repeatedly load to TEA to identify problems—issues can be identified and fixed locally.
 In addition, the tool will allow users to work on their collections well in advance of the submission deadline, which will reduce the burden on some LEAs.

-Finally, by reducing the traffic and storage for erroneous data, the Validation Tool reduces unnecessary wear and tear and congestion on the TSDS system.
+Finally, by reducing the traffic and storage for erroneous data, the tool reduces unnecessary wear and tear and congestion on the TSDS system.